01 of 10

 Trim the Front of the Cabinet

 The last woodworking step is to trim the front of the cabinet.
-Because these units will not have any doors, we'll be simply trimming it with 1x2s.
+Because these units will not have any doors, we'll be simply trimming it with 1 x 2s.

-Now that the two sides have been trimmed, measure and cut a trim piece for the top and center shelves, and mount them each flush with the top of the corresponding shelves.Continue to 10 of 10 below.
+- Now that the two sides have been trimmed, measure and cut horizontal trim pieces for the top and center shelves.
+Mount them flush with the top of each shelf, using finish nails.

 10 of 10

-You'll want to use a nail set to set the finish nails beneath the surface.
-Then, fill the holes with a wood putty or nail filler.
+- Use a nail set to set the finish nails beneath the surface of the wood.